The Ultimate Guide to Ephesus

 Main sights of Ephesus

 Around 10 BC Androclos was searching for a new location in which to site the city of Ephesus.
-Because of the man-made harbor and the flow of the river, backwashes caused the harbor to frequently silt up.
+Because of the man-made harbour and the flow of the river, backwashes caused the harbour to frequently silt up.
 It was written the Emperor Hadrian cleared the harbour and when this was finished Ephesus was in a location that justified a great seaport.

 It became over time a magnificent City with its Marble Road, which was known as the Sacred Way and must have been a splendid place to live.
 Archaeologists have been excavating Ephesus for the last 140 years when a search for Artemis Temple was undertaken.
 The site spreads over approximately 12 kilometres only a 10th of which has currently been excavated.